Soothe Note guide - Updated May 23, 2026 - 5 min read

 Short answer

 The best app for tracking chronic symptoms is quick enough to use on hard days, structured enough to show patterns, and private enough for sensitive health notes.
-Look for offline access, symptom intensity, medication context, caregiver sharing, exportable visit-ready reports, and clear privacy controls.
+Look for symptom intensity, medication context, caregiver sharing, exportable visit-ready reports, and clear privacy controls.

 Key points